 University of Missouri Extension will host a Management Intensive Grazing School Sept.
 26-27 at the MU Hugo Wurdack Research Center near Cook Station.

-The cost of the three-day school is $135 per person or $175 per farm couple.
+The cost of the two-day school is $135 per person or $175 per farm couple.
 This fee includes the cost of meals, resource books and other handout materials pertinent to the course.

-Space is limited for this program and registration along with full payment is required by September 20.
-For more information, please contact Rachel Hopkins, MU Extension Ag Business/Community Engagement Specialist at 573-438-2671.
-To register, contact the Crawford County SWCD (Soil & Water Conservation District) office in Rolla at 573-364-6202.
+Space is limited for this program and registration along with full payment is required by Sept.
+20. For more information, please contact Rachel Hopkins, MU Extension Ag Business/Community Engagement Specialist at 573-438-2671.
+To register, contact the Crawford County SWCD (Soil & Water Conservation District) office in Rolla, MO at 573-364-6202.